-Climate shapes species distributions and ecological communities.26 Populations faced with a changed environment can die out, move, be displaced by encroaching species, or adapt to the new conditions.
-Many species that are adapted to projected climates currently live tens or even hundreds of kilometres distant from that area; only the fastest dispersers will be able to keep up with the pace of change.
+Climate shapes species distributions and ecological communities.21 Populations faced with a changed environment can die out, move, be displaced by encroaching species, or adapt to the new conditions.
+Many species that are adapted to projected future climates currently live several hundred kilometres distant from that area; only the fastest dispersers will be able to keep up with the pace of change.
 Most invasive plants and generalist weedy species are well-adapted for broad movement.
 For some ecosystems, potentially irreversible regime shifts may follow intense disturbances, particularly if invasive plants colonise and block historical successional paths.
-The Thompson-Okanagan region is more vulnerable to such regime shifts than most of BC due to: marginal summer moisture available for tree establishment on some sites; the frequency and severity of droughts (both current and anticipated); and, lower summer moisture needs for grassland, savannah, scrubland, and desert-dwelling species.
+Southern parts of the Cariboo are particularly vulnerable to such regime shifts.